 For a shorter and easier walk you can descend from the North Downs ridge at Coldharbour.
 This Short Walk omits the hilliest stretch of the NDW around Thurnham and goes directly to Eyhorne Street for lunch.

-If you want to curtail the walk at Eyhorne Street you could omit the loop through Leeds Castle grounds.
-Hollingbourne station is only 500m away by the most direct route, but the suggested option for this Curtailed Walk is to stroll around the nearby Hollingbourne Meadows (which you could also do at the end of the other walk variations) before heading back through Eyhorne Street to the station.
+For a Curtailed Walk you could omit the afternoon loop through the grounds of Leeds Castle.
+The return route goes very close to Hollingbourne station, but the suggested route includes a circuit of the nearby Hollingbourne Meadows (which you could also do at the end of the other walk variations) before heading back through Eyhorne Street to the station.

-There is an hourly off-peak service from London Victoria to Hollingbourne (on the London–Maidstone–Ashford line), taking about 1 hour 10 minutes.
+There is an hourly off-peak service from London Victoria to Hollingbourne (on the London–Maidstone–Ashford line), taking about 1 hour 5 minutes (slightly longer on Sundays).

 If driving, there is a small free car park at the station.

 The only bus service on the walk route is Arriva 13, which runs infrequently from Hollingbourne church through Eyhorne Street to Maidstone (Mon–Sat).